View Upcoming Events

 The Competence Team Performance

-The Competence Team has the maturity to understand that surprises will occur.
+The Competence Team has the maturity to understand that project management blockers will occur.
 They are always waiting for the next shoe to drop.
 If you are a mature project manager, you’re always watching for signs of a surprise.
-It’s not a problem, it’s expected.
-The red line shows the Committed and Competence teams start from very different directions but end at the same place.
+It’s not a problem; it’s expected.
+Committed and Competence teams start from very different directions but end at the same place.
 The Competence team knows how to be agile and collaborative.
-The line of red is shorter, and less expensive, then the dotted blue lines.

 When working on projects, seek out the bad news as early as you can.
-If there are stakeholders who aren’t showing up for the meetings, talk to them 1-on-1.
-Collaboration is the key to project success…
+If stakeholders aren’t showing up for the meetings, talk to them 1-on-1.
+Collaboration is the key to project success.

 Related Topics